vason-io/alljson_docs/docs/support/refund-policy.md

 ### Non-Refundable Situations

-Vason reserves the right to deny refund requests in the following situations:
+Alljson reserves the right to deny refund requests in the following situations:

 - Your use of the Service violates our Terms of Service or any applicable laws.
-- Technical issues or disruptions are caused by factors beyond Vason's control, such as internet connectivity issues, third-party services, or user equipment.
+- Technical issues or disruptions are caused by factors beyond Alljson's control, such as internet connectivity issues, third-party services, or user equipment.

 ### Changes to the Refund Policy

-Vason reserves the right to update or modify this Refund Policy at any time.
+Alljson reserves the right to update or modify this Refund Policy at any time.
 Any changes will be effective upon posting to the Service.
 Your continued use of the Service after the posting of changes constitutes your acceptance of the modified Refund Policy.